metaverse/truss/DEVELOPING.md

 $ go generate github.com/TuneLab/go-truss/...
 ```

-Then to build truss and it's two protoc plugins to your $GOPATH/bin directory:
+Then to build truss and its protoc plugin to your $GOPATH/bin directory:

 ```
 $ go install github.com/TuneLab/go-truss/...